ImageMagick/Usage-Markdown/bugs/ordered-dither/index.md

 Note the "`checks`" used to be called "`2x1`", as a halftone 2x2 pattern, however it is more than that.
 It represents the most minimal dither pattern posible, for all ordered dither patterns, one that only adds a single dither pattern between any two colors.

-The "`threshold`" pattern is supplied as an equivalent to using a undithered "`-posterize`" operator, as well as a test map on the posterization aspects of the new "`-ordered-dither`" function.
+The "`threshold`" pattern is supplied as an equivalent to using an undithered "`-posterize`" operator, as well as a test map on the posterization aspects of the new "`-ordered-dither`" function.
 (See next section)

 As part of backward compatibility, all the old '`{number}x{number}`' arguments have been made aliases to the appropriate 'named' threshold map above.